 The picture opposite shows the reconstruction of a nail embedded in the foot bone of a crucifixion victim.
 The smaller item next to it is an actual foot bone and nail found in Palestine.
 This has been dated to the first century AD.
 Significantly, this bone was found in a Jewish tomb.
-What this told archaeologists and historians was that the Romans permitted Jewish crucifixion victims to be buried in accordance with Jewish customs and tradition.
-Prior to this find. historians had been undecided about the fate of those Jews crucified by the Romans.
-Many thought that Jewish corpses were just thrown on to the municipal rubbish tip - as was the fate of non-Jewish crucifixion victims.
+What this told archaeologists historians and that was permitted Jewish Romans crucifixion victims to be buried in accordance with Jewish customs and tradition.
+Prior to this find, historians had been undecided about the fate of those Jews crucified by the Romans.
+Many thought that Jewish corpses were just thrown on to the municipal rubbish tip - as happened with non-Jewish crucifixion victims.